bTudose/bTudose.github.io/README.md

 <img src="slatinaGraph.PNG" class="img-responsive" alt="">

-In this topologiy each edge represent a road and each node is represented by either an intersection ar a cul-de-sac.
-Information difussion is modelled by assigning different weights to each node by it's importance (with higher weights asigned to more central nodes - e.g. trasnportation hubs, city center, markets)
+In this topology each edge represent a road and each node is represented by either an intersection ar a cul-de-sac.
+Information difussion is modelled by assigning different weights to each node by it's importance (with higher weights asigned to more central nodes - e.g. trasnportation hubs, city center, markets).

+After this operation, the output will be a [networkx object](https://networkx.github.io/documentation/stable/tutorial.html#creating-a-graph) which can be further converted into Shapefile or GraphML files to implement other GIS analysis.

 # Modelling the transmision

+For network diffusion analysis [NDlib opensource library](https://ndlib.readthedocs.io/en/latest/overview.html) will be used.

 For modelling the disease diffusion I will use SEIR model.
-As a short introductio, SEIR model is a compartmental model for modeling how a disease spreads through a population.
+As a short introduction, SEIR model is a compartmental model which show how a disease spreads through a population.
 It’s an acronym for Susceptible, Exposed, Infected, Recovered.
 This model is extending the SIR model by adding "Exposed" state as being a period during which the individual has been infected but is not yet infectious themselves

 <img src="SEIR.png" class="img-responsive" alt="">